HirenGajjar/data-analytics-marathon/readme.md

 Here the name can be simply anything for temparary table - use of # is a syntax.

+Any table with single # will not be recognized in new query window.

 Secondly we wrote [dbo].[Employees] - that is one way to do it in MSSM.
 But we dont have to.
 We can simply use the Employees

 It will be usefull when we have too many dbs and tables then we can do something similar.